STIP: Upper Holloway - Highways

 HOCHTIEF demolished and replaced four road-over-rail bridges in central London as part of TfL’s Structures and Tunnels Investment Portfolio (STIP).
 Holloway Road Bridge carries the busy A1 over the London Overground at Upper Holloway Station.

 - Service bridge installation

 - Traffic management

-Prior to the main bridge replacement, we built a new service bridge to carry the utilities which were previously buried in the carriageway of the bridge.
-We carefully planned the delivery and installation of the bridge to reduce congestion and installed it overnight to minimise our impact on the road network.
+We prefabricated the 4m wide, 18m long service bridge which carries the utilities previously buried in the road over the bridge.
+We carefully planned its delivery with Tf Land installed it overnight prior to the main bridge replacement to reduce our impact on the road network.

 We achieved 20,000 injury-free man hours during the works and completed the bridge on time.